Tracing Generative AI in Digital Art: A Longitudinal Study of Chinese Painters' Attitudes, Practices, and Identity Negotiation: QUALITATIVE FINDINGS

 By 2025, however, the emotional tone had cooled.
 Participants spoke of fatigue, boredom, and unease with the overabundance of AI images.
 P13 explained, \textit{``I don’t feel shocked anymore.
 AI works are everywhere, and they all feel a bit too perfect—after a while it’s numbing’’ (2025).} P9 noted the loss of personal attachment: \textit{``When I scroll through feeds full of AI art, I feel indifferent.
 Nothing moves me anymore’’ (2025).} For some, this fatigue opened space for reflection.
-As P14 summarized: \textit{``At first I was excited, then I felt overwhelmed, and now I just want to rethink what role it should play in my work’’ (2025).}
+As P14 summarized: \textit{``At first I was excited, then I felt overwhelmed, and now I just want to rethink what role it should play in my work’’ (2025).} These narratives show that emotional desensitization did not simply signal withdrawal but the beginning of a more reflective relationship with technology.

-In sum, these emotional arcs—from playful curiosity to frustration, from excitement to fatigue—complement the attitudinal trajectory observed quantitatively.
-They show that adoption was not simply about assessing utility, but also about managing an ongoing emotional negotiation.
-This underscores that long-term integration of AI requires more than technical improvement: it calls for design strategies that sustain engagement, mitigate fatigue, and foster positive emotional connections between humans and their tools.
+In sum, these affective trajectories—from playful curiosity to frustration, from excitement to reflective fatigue—illustrate that engagement with AI was as much an emotional negotiation as a cognitive or instrumental one.
+Rather than treating emotional change as a byproduct of adoption, these experiences suggest that long-term integration of AI depends on how technologies sustain curiosity, manage ambivalence, and support users’ evolving sense of creative connection.